bmc/scalasti/index.md

 > template instead of having the data model do the logic and passing in the
 > boolean result, thereby, decoupling the view from the model.

 Allowing arbitrary and powerful code in a template just invites disaster.
-I want a powerful template language that is free of side-effects and that reduces or eliminates the temptation to put business logic in the template.
+I want a solid template language that is:

+* free of side-effects, and
+* reduces or eliminates the temptation to put business logic in the template.

-StringTemplate fits the bill.
+StringTemplate fits the bill nicely.

-I wanted to use StringTemplate from Scala, which is eminently feasible, since there's a Java version of StringTemplate.
-However, StringTemplate relies on `java.util.Collection` classes, such as `Map` and `List`; these classes are clumsy to use in Scala, compared to their Scala counterparts.
-So, I created the Scalasti wrapper interface, which exposes StringTemplate capabilities in a more Scala-friendly way.
+I want to use StringTemplate from Scala, which is eminently feasible, since there's a Java version of StringTemplate.
+However, StringTemplate relies on `java.util.Collection` classes, such as `java.util.Map` and `java.util.List`; these classes are clumsy to use in Scala, compared to their Scala counterparts.
+I created the Scalasti wrapper interface to expose StringTemplate capabilities in a more Scala-friendly way.

 ## Installation

-The easiest way to install the Scalasti library is to download a pre-compiled jar from the [*clapper.org* Maven repository][].
-However, you can also get certain build tools to download it for you.
+The simplest way to install the Scalasti library is to download a pre-compiled jar from the [*clapper.org* Maven repository][].
+You can get certain build tools to do the heavy lifting for you.

 ### Installing for Maven